fluffy/ietf/rtcweb-video/draft-ietf-rtcweb-video-03.md

 This section provides guidance on pre- or post-processing of video streams.

-Unless specified otherwise by the SDP or codec, the color space SHOULD be sRGB
+Unless specified otherwise by the SDP or codec, the color space SHOULD be sRGB {{SRGB}}.
-{{SRGB}}.
-For clarity, this the color space indicated by codepoint 1 from "ColourPrimaries" as defined in {{IEC23001-8}}.

-Unless specified otherwise by the SDP or codec, the video scan pattern for video codecs is Y'CbCr 4:2:0.
+TODO: I'm just throwing this out there to see if a specific proposal, even if wrong, might draw more comment than "TBD".
+If you don't like sRGB for this purpose, comment on the rtcweb@ietf.org mailing list.
+It has been suggested that the MPEG "Coding independent media description code points" specification {{IEC23001-8}} may have applicability here.

 Camera Source Video
 -------------------